1ws10/SpaceAppHackathon/README.md

 real-time, allowing users to compare with ground measurements and inform users for decision-making.
 3. Q&A - The system will provide timely and accurate responses to user questions involving satellite statuses, functionalities, and data specifics, keeping users informed with the latest knowledge.
-4. Live Location Tracking - Request Current Live Location of Landsat 8 and Landsat 9 Satellites, including the exact coordinates with timestamps to enable tracking of the position of the satellite in real time.
+4. Live Location Tracking via GPT - Request Current Live Location of Landsat 8 and Landsat 9 Satellites, including the exact coordinates with timestamps to enable tracking of the position of the satellite in real time.